Cook smarter

 The term comes from the Italian word forno, meaning oven or furnace, which itself derives from the Latin furnus.
 In Italy, the forno was historically the communal bread oven where villagers brought dishes to bake.
 That tradition shaped an entire category of Italian cooking.

-How to pronounce al forno
+How do you pronounce al forno?

 Al forno: ahl FOR-noh